MuffinShades/Indium/README.md

-# Media Muffin
+# Indium

+C++ library that contains tools to parse and edit various file types and files in general

-encoder and decoder for the following file types:
+Planning to include Encoders and Decoders for the follwing files types:

-.mp3,
-.mp4,
-.mov,
-.m4a,
-.bmp,
-.png,
-.jpg,
-.ogg,
-.bmp,
-.avi,
+.txt
+.bin
+.png
+.jpg
+.inf
+.ini
+.cfg
+.json
+.xml
+.yml
+.mp3
+.mp4
+.avi
+.av4
+.mov
+.ogg
+.zip
-and .wav
+.wav

-Also has encoding and decoding for the following codecs:

-MPEG-2 Layer III,
-AVC,
+.bmp
+.ttf
-and H.264,
+and more

-asdf
+Also will include support for various encryption algorithms, compression algorithms, and codecs:

+deflate / inflate
+aes
+sha
+h264